AbsaOSS/golic/README.md

 ### .golic.yaml
 golic.yaml contains a configuration with license text and formatting rules.
 Golic uses embeded [master configuration](https://raw.githubusercontent.com/AbsaOSS/golic/main/.golic.yaml) by default.
 The master configuration is compiled and goes with binary, so it can change from version to version.
 If you need to change configuration, you can override it.
-For example, you want to change the text license, or set comments for a specific file type.
-All you have to do is create a `.golic.yaml` file in the project root.
-Golic will read it and overrides master configuration rules
+For example, you want to replace the license text, or extend with new file types.
+All you have to do is to create a `.golic.yaml` file in the project root.
+Golic will read it and overrides master configuration rules.

-Example below overrides master configuration by adding `apacheX` licenses and sets new rule for `*.go.txt` nad `.mzm`.
+Example below overrides master configuration by adding `apacheX` licenses and sets new rule for `*.go.txt` and `.mzm`.
 For more details see [master configuration](https://raw.githubusercontent.com/AbsaOSS/golic/main/.golic.yaml) example.
 ```yaml
 # .golic.yaml